dodrio/generator-es-module/README.md

   -h,   --help          # Print the generator's options and usage
-        --skip-cache    # Do not remember prompt answers                      Default: false --skip-install  # Do not automatically install dependencies           Default: false --org           # Publish to a GitHub organization account --cli           # Add a CLI
+        --skip-cache    # Do not remember prompt answers                      Default: false --skip-install  # Do not automatically install dependencies           Default: false --web-browser   # Add support for web browser --org           # Publish to a GitHub organization account --cli           # Add a CLI
         --coverage      # Add code coverage with nyc --codecov       # Upload coverage to codecov.io (implies coverage)
 ```

+* The `--web-browser` option add babel related packages in order to support Web browser environments.
-The `--org` option takes a string value (i.e. `--org=2players`).
+* The `--org` option takes a string value (i.e. `--org=2players`).
 All others are boolean flags and can be negated with the `no` prefix (i.e. `--no-codecov`).
 You will be prompted for any options not passed on the command-line.

 ## Tip